Get Answers to Frequently Asked Questions Here

 - A discus thrower may perform on a flat piece of ground with markings for a circle.
 A friend can mark throws and someone else can check for foot fouls.

 The Challenges Team reviews results as they are submitted looking for outlying performance and general errors.
 Preliminary results are published.
 Athletes can verify there results and in certain cases challenge the validity of performances.
 Overall, this virtual competition relies on the honor system.
+The Challenges Team, at its sole discretion, can remove or flag performances determined to be better than the athlete’s usual performance.
 Final results published after the preliminary review period cannot be challenged.

 A: No water in the water jump is not safe and is not allowed.
 This is not the case everywhere, however, and hopefully more facilities will open again.
 Events like steeplechase might be able to be contested if it can be done safely without water like having all the barriers on the track or the cover over the water jump pit.
 Such circumstances would mean results would qualify for Category C.